Main Switch and HRC Fuses

 • It is also used in motor stators.

 • Backup protection.

 High Rupturing Capacity (HRC) fuse is an enclosed fuse that is filled with silica sand surrounding the fuse link.
 (It is used on appliances where the fault current needs to be quenched fast with no spark or fire).
 In this kind of fuse, the breaking capacity is increased by using two or more separate silver elements in parallel.

 • The flow of current in an electrical network is in a fixed limit and does not break the circuit.

 • When current overflows in a fault, a tremendous amount of heat is produced within the fuse.

-• When the over rated current flows through the HRC fuses, the eutectic element is melted and dissolve in the fuse.
+• When the overrated current flows through the HRC fuses, the eutectic element is melted and dissolved in the fuse.

-• The filling powder is of such a quantity that the chemical reaction between the silver vapour and the filling powder forms a high electrical resistance substance which very much help in quenching the arc.
+• The filling powder is of such a quantity that the chemical reaction between the silver vapor and the filling powder forms a high electrical resistance substance which very much helps in quenching the arc.

-• When a hrc fuses blows out the tripping device during the fault conditions , it will cause the circuit breaker to operate thus severing the circuit.
+• When an HRC fuse blows out the tripping device during the fault conditions, it will cause the circuit breaker to operate thus severing the circuit.